greg-raven/Uncommon-Sense/_drafts/all.md

 One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.
 Plato

-Strange times are these in which we live when old and young are taught in falsehood’s school.
+Strange times are these in which we live when old and young are taught in falsehood's school.
 And the one man who dares to tell the truth is called at once a lunatic and fool.
 Plato

-The people have always some champion whom they set over them and nurse into greatness … This and no other is the root from which a tyrant springs, when he first appears he is a protector.
+The people have always some champion whom they set over them and nurse into greatness ...
+This and no other is the root from which a tyrant springs, when he first appears he is a protector.
 Plato

 The worst of all deceptions is self-deception.
 Plato